gillenbrown/library/README.md

 To start, you'll need an ADS key to be able for the application to connect with ADS.
 Follow the steps to generate a new key [here](https://github.com/adsabs/adsabs-dev-api#access) (just steps 1 and 2, don't worry about the `curl` command).
 Once you get that API key, save it as an environment variable named `ADS_DEV_KEY`.

 Then you can install the Pyton application.
 You'll need to be using Python 3.
-I haven't yet made a simple executable, so for now you'll need to clone the repository and install it with pip.
+I haven't yet made a simple executable, so for now you'll need to clone this repository and install it with pip.
 This will install all the dependencies too.
+Because of this, if you use virtual environments (e.g. `venv` or `conda`) you may want to create a new environment.

 ```
 git clone https://github.com/gillenbrown/library.git